 That’s all you really need to reach the hearts of your customers.

 The product you are selling must be well-made, easy-to-use, of good quality, appealing, etc. Your attitude towards clients must be caring.
 Delivery must be delivered in a promised time period, invoices must be correct, etc. With these two points, every client will be yours - and for a long time.

 But maintaining this is not as easy as it looks.
 For example, suddenly you may have more items ordered than you usually have.
 That’s good news!
 A big order!
 You happily go check your stock and suddenly find that you don’t have enough items to fulfill this order.
 You start contacting your supplier and other suppliers, but the earliest date your items will arrive is way past your deadline.
 Long story short, you failed, and this customer will never contact you again.

 How can you prevent a situation like this from happening?

-It plays an important role in any successful business, and it’s hard to find a case where planning plays as great a role as with manufacturing companies, where bad production planning could be a trigger to a catastrophe, or oppositely, proper planning may become a strong competitive advantage.
+It plays an important role in any successful business, and it’s hard to find a case where planning plays as great a role as in manufacturing companies, where poor production planning could trigger a catastrophe, or conversely, proper planning may become a strong competitive advantage.

-The importance of production planning is that it gives you knowledge: what you have, what you need to purchase, when you need it, how long will it take to get it and much more essential information about your business.
-It gives you full control over your manufacturing process, and this, in turn, gives you the power to stop wasting time, to avoid bottlenecks, to manage your crew effectively and to make the process flow without stops and troubles.
+The importance of production planning is that it gives you knowledge (i.e.what you have, what you need to purchase, when you need it, how long it will take to get it, and much more) and essential information about your business.
+It gives you full control over your manufacturing process, and this, in turn, provides you the power to stop wasting time, to avoid bottlenecks, to manage your crew effectively, and to make the process flow without stops and troubles.
 Does it sound like “efficiency” to you?
 Because it is.